adityamakkar000/AsyncRL/README.md

 Notes:
 - Before you delete, GET the jobs.
 Do not delete on provisioning. if you do, then go manually to GCP to cleanup TPU
 - To get full command, redirect.
 Eg `server_ls > jobs.txt`
+- Always run `launch.py` from the root of the project

 #### Run using `launch.py`